Flood Zones & How They Affect Insurance

 Flood source

-V, VE, V1-V30Yes1%Coastal areas, associated with storm waves and other hazards
+V, VE, V1-V30YesCoastal areas, associated with storm waves and other hazards

-The National Flood Insurance Program (NFIP), a division of FEMA, will sell a policy to any homeowner living in a flood zone, regardless of risk.
+The National Flood Insurance Program (NFIP), a part of FEMA, will sell a policy to any homeowner living in a flood zone, regardless of risk.
+You can get NFIP coverage through regular insurance companies or FEMA's own group, NFIP Direct.
+The National Flood Insurance Program covers 4.7 million people.

 How do I know if I need flood insurance?

-You can use FEMA's Flood Insurance Rate Map (FIRM) to look up your property's flood zone.
-Be patient with this map and website, as it can take a while to load.
-Once you can see your address on the map, you can find your flood zone displayed in close proximity.
+You can use FEMA's Flood Map Service Center to look up your property's flood zone.
+Be patient, because the map can take time to load.
+Find your address on the map.
+Your flood zone will be displayed close by.

 How are flood insurance rates calculated?